Mendoza wine: Climate and geography

 Located in the far western expanse of Argentina, the Climate of Mendoza is continental with semi-arid desert conditions.
 There are four distinct seasons throughout the year, without any real temperature extremes.
 This provides a very stable growing cycle for the vines without any major events such as winter dormancy.
 The main concern for winemakers regarding the climate is the hail during the summer months which is known to locals as La Piedra.

 The soil of the Mendoza wine region is primarily alluvial composed of loose sand over clay.
 Mountain rivers, including the Desaguadero, Mendoza, Tunuyán, Diamante and the Atuel Rivers, provide ample water supplies from melted glaciers in the Andes.
 Nearly 17,000 boreholes are scattered throughout the region, providing the equivalent of an additional two rivers' worth of water flow to the area.
-A system of irrigation channels, canals and reservoirs (some dating to the 16th century) help sustain viticulture in this semi-arid desert region.
+A system of irrigation channels, canals and reservoirs (some dating to the 16th century) helps sustain viticulture in this semi-arid desert region.